LoginRadius/engineering-portal/content/blog/hashing-user-passwords-using-bcryptjs/index.md

 **Step 2**: Installing some of the project dependencies.

-We will be using `expressjs` to create a new server and `mongoose` to interact with mongodb in our node application.
+We will use `expressjs` to create a new server and `mongoose` to interact with MongoDB in our node application.

 ```bash
   npm install --save mongoose express
 ```

-**Step 3**: Let's write our server using express and connect it to mongodb using mongoose.
+**Step 3**: Let's write our server using express and connect it to MongoDB using mongoose.

-  - create a new file called server.js in the root of the project.
+  - create a new file called server.js at the root of the project.

   `server.js`
   ```js